novelwrites/capstone-2/UPER.md

 Have some type of error handling for bad user input

 *Customer Features Wish List
-*Current Features:
+Current Features:
 2 or 4 Player Mode
-Player Names display on GUI
+Player Names display on the GUI
-Score displays on GUI and increments in real time TEKcamp logo displayed on GUI and in dialogue boxes Future Upgrades:
+Score displays on the GUI and increments in real time The TEKcamp logo is displayed on the GUI and in dialogue boxes Future Upgrades:
 Allow player to select levels of difficulty (paddle size, paddle speed, ball size, ball speed) Create a player library that includes their picture so if name matches, import picture to GUI also.